JGCRI/tethys/docs/source/user_guide.rst

   temporal_methods:
     Manufacturing: daysinmonth

-The custom function should be named 'monthly_distribution' and accept a ``Tethys`` object as its only argument.
+The custom function should be named 'temporal_distribution' and accept a ``Tethys`` object as its only argument.
 It should return an xarray DataArray with at least a dimension named 'month', but could be also have dimensions 'year', 'lat', and 'lon'.
 The sums across the month axis should add to 1.
 The resulting distribution will be broadcast against the output from spatial downscaling.